tttr222/biocppi_extraction/README.md

 # End-to-End Pipeline for the BioCreative VI Precision Medicine Relation Extraction Task

-This code constitutes an end-to-end system for the purpose of extracting interacting protein-protein pairs affected by a mutation.
+This code constitutes an end-to-end system for the purpose of extracting interacting protein-protein pairs affected by a genetic mutation.
 It includes three primary components in the pipeline: a supervised named entity recognition (NER) model, a gene normalization (GN) system, and a supervised relation classification (RC) model.

 The challenge/task description can be found here: http://www.biocreative.org/tasks/biocreative-vi/track-4/